Korey Lee Preview, Player Props: White Sox vs. Tigers

 |0

-- The Tigers pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Tigers had a 4.06 team ERA that ranked 21st across all MLB pitching staffs.
+- The Tigers' 4.52 team ERA ranks 20th across all league pitching staffs.

-- The Tigers surrendered the 10th-fewest home runs in baseball (167 total, one per game).
+- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (161 total, 1.2 per game).

-- His last time out came on Saturday against the Houston Astros, when the lefty tossed 4 2/3 innings, surrendering four earned runs while giving up five hits.
+- The right-hander last appeared on Monday against the New York Yankees, when he went 4 1/3 innings, allowing one earned run while giving up three hits.

-- The 30-year-old has a 3.21 ERA and 8.9 strikeouts per nine innings across 20 games this season, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.